inspirai/TimeChamber/README.md

 **TimeChamber** is a large scale self-play framework running on parallel simulation.
 Running self-play algorithms always need lots of hardware resources, especially on 3D physically simulated environments.
-We provide a self-play framework that can achieve fast training and evaluation with very limited hardware resources.
+We provide a self-play framework that can achieve fast training and evaluation with **ONLY ONE GPU**.
 TimeChamber is developed with the following key features:

 - **Parallel Simulation**: TimeChamber is built within [Isaac Gym](https://developer.nvidia.com/isaac-gym).
 Isaac Gym is